Skip to content

 now a pen and paper to feel cool! | Photo by Kelly Sikkema on Unsplash

-Academics read and write, and pointlessly talk about things no one cares about.
-All that I enjoyed, and thought to myself, maybe this is it, maybe this is my real calling, maybe I should apply for a PhD in JNU.
+Academics read and write and pointlessly talk about things no one cares about.
+All that I enjoyed, and I thought to myself, maybe this is it, maybe this is my real calling, maybe I should apply for a PhD in JNU.
 Soon, I left my job.
-And prepared for the entrances and applied for my PhD.
-Thankfully, I got admitted into the course and the place I wanted to go.
+I prepared for the entrances and applied for my PhD.
+Thankfully, I got admitted into the course and where I wanted to go.

 Now, there was a catch.
-By this time, it was already the end of 2021, and I had almost put an end to my blogging.
+By this time, it was already the end of 2021, and I had almost ended my blogging.
 I barely wrote anything.
-And even when I wrote, I had other things running through my mind, mostly.
-There my blogging journey was prematurely over.
+Even when I wrote, I mostly had other things running through my mind.
+There, my blogging journey was prematurely over.

-In January 2022, I was in a PhD program at JNU—the gruelling coursework and the assignments and readings just swamped me into them.
+In January 2022, I was in a PhD program at JNU—the gruelling coursework, assignments, and readings just swamped me into them.
 I almost forgot that I once used to write at all.
-Perhaps, not as good as I am writing now, perhaps, not even as good as I hope to write in future, but I wrote—and I had forgotten about it, suddenly.
+Perhaps it is not as good as I am writing now, perhaps not as good as I hope to write in the future, but I wrote—and I had forgotten about it suddenly.

 One image of a person sitting and typing, maybe a reflection! | Photo by Sergey Zolkin on Unsplash

-Like every other habit one acquires, blogging/or journaling is a habit that first needs to be regularised.
-You need to do it often as many times as you would forget that you are really doing it.
+Like every other habit one acquires, blogging/or journaling is a habit that needs to be regularised first.
+You need to do it often, as many times as you would forget that you are doing it.
 And after all those times, writing a post is a cakewalk.

 You don’t have to think of ideas to write, for there are too many.
 Slowly, I got regular with writing articles.
-I thought to myself that, at least once every week, I should publish an essay.
+I thought to myself that I should publish an essay at least once every week.
 A good one.
 And that way, I began in 2023.

 Since the start of 2023, I have written extensively.
-I have written over 90 blog essays to date, and most of them written only this year.
-I put lots of thought into what I write, and I hope that each of those essays is readable.
+I have written over 90 blog essays, most of which have been written only this year.
+I put lots of thought into what I write, and I hope each essay is readable.

-These are my personal goals with everything I write—they must be readable, and enjoyable.
-Over time, I have come to hear from my peers, friends, and readers that they can enjoy what I write—and some have generously contributed to this endeavour.
+These are my personal goals with everything I write—they must be readable and enjoyable.
+Over time, I have heard from my peers, friends, and readers that they can enjoy what I write—and some have generously contributed to this endeavour.
 Therefore, thank you, everyone!

-As I began working seriously on my blog in 2023, I would sit through breakfast and watch videos of bloggers talking about niche, SEO, writing habits, earnings, etc. Each of these stories told me that much of what people did was essentially copy/pasting (in flowery language), and then making good money over it.
+As I began working seriously on my blog in 2023, I would sit through breakfast and watch videos of bloggers talking about niche, SEO, writing habits, earnings, etc. These stories told me that much of what people did was essentially copying/pasting (in flowery language) and then making good money over it.
 And for each of them, it was all about patience and perseverance.

-Then, I thought for myself, if they could do it—I could as well do it, but with better content, perhaps.
+Then, I thought if they could do it—perhaps I could as well do it but with better content.
 Blogging requires a lot of commitment.
-And once you are committed to it, and are regular, it isn’t all that difficult.
+It isn’t all that difficult once you are committed to it and are regular.

 Now, a little bit about numbers.
-The total number of words I have written in 2023 alone is 1,20,553 words (and to put it in perspective, it is as big as one PhD thesis and an MPhil thesis).
-The total number of blog articles I have added in 2023 is about 66 entries (which is about 5-6 articles per month, and that is one article per week!).
+The total number of words I have written in 2023 alone is 1,20,553 (and to put it in perspective, it is as big as one PhD thesis and an MPhil thesis).
+The total number of blog articles I have added in 2023 is about 66 entries (about 5-6 articles per month, one article per week!).

-The blog has so far received about 30k visitors, and over 46k views.
-On Google Search alone, this blog has received over 446k impressions and about 7k clicks on articles.
-It is a nascent statistic, and over the period, this will only grow.
+The blog has so far received about 30k visitors and over 46k views.
+This blog has received over 446k impressions and about 7k clicks on articles on Google Search alone.
+It is a nascent statistic, and this will only grow over the period.

 my blogging journey